IGDTUWCITY/igdtuw-student-hub/README.md

 - 🎯 **Opportunities** - AI-curated internships, scholarships, and events
 - ⚙️ **Settings** - Profile management and preferences
 - 📱 **Responsive Design** - Works on all devices
+- Available on both dark and light mode as per convenience

 ## Deployment